 Director’s review decisions may be appealed to the Personnel Resources Board in accordance with Chapter 357-52 WAC.

-2. Filing a Request for Review
+2. Filing a request for review

 Director’s review requests must be filed with SHR in accordance with Chapter 357-49 WAC and must include the information required by WAC 357-49-015.

-What information must be included in a Director’s review request?
+What information must be included in a director’s review request?

-Review requests must include:
+Director's review requests must include:

 - The name and address of the individual filing the request.